spottybones/git_reflections/lesson_3_reflections.md

 You can compare and merge changes from the last known state of the remote with your local branches without having to be online.

+## How would you collaborate without using Git or GitHub?
+What would be easier,
+## and what would be harder?

+I'd use a different version control system, probably one that retains a central repository.
+These can be simpler (perhaps not easier) to work with because there's only one copy of the repository.
+They can be more difficult to work with because they don't have the same collaboration features that Git and Github do.